flutils/frontline-registry-cleaner/README.md

 <div align="center">--</div><Br />

-As mentioned, the product was released in 2011 and distributed by several retailers in the UK.
+[Frontline Registry Cleaner 2.0](https://www.frontlinecleaner.com) was released in 2011 and distributed by several retailers in the UK.

 We procured the code from a company in Ukraine and promoted it through the Internet.
 It has a proprietary engine.